berico-tpinney/CLAVIN-NERD/README.md

 ## License:

-Since the Stanford NER Library is GPLv2, CLAVIN-NERD is as well (but not CLAVIN, which remains under the Apache License, version 2).
+Since the Stanford CoreNLP NER library is licensed via the GPL, CLAVIN-NERD is as well.
+However, CLAVIN itself remains under the Apache License, version 2.

 -------------------